rsalmond/TIL/README.md

 # Misc shit I stumbled across and found interesting

+### Jan 25 2024

+Plants that move like a venus flytrap or a touch-me-not [can be anesthetized](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6948209/).

 ### Jan 20 2024

 I started by reading [this news blurb](https://interestingengineering.com/science/researchers-map-brain-with-sensor-5-times-thinner-than-hair) about a new type of deep brain probe developed at UCSD which was fine, then followed a link [to UCSD itself](https://today.ucsd.edu/story/transforming-clinical-recording-of-deep-brain-activity-with-a-new-take-on-sensor-manufacturing) to get a bit more detail.
 But it turns out [the good stuff is in this glossy youtube video](https://youtu.be/FaPVXddg6mE) which is basically a commercial from our surreal cyberpunk present pitching **tomorrows brain probes today**.